Chances are that you have seen a Vole before, but you had no idea that was one.

 Little Time, So Much Damage

-If you have plants and vegetables, get ready to lose them, are they are its main course.
+If you have plants and vegetables, get ready to lose them, as they are its main course.

 Remember that these rodents have to eat so much every day! – and your trees may have to suffer from encircling or girdling.

-When we talk about encircling, we refer to what happens when the bark of a tree is stripped all the way badly around, making a large ring of exposed wood that may cause the death of the tree.
+When we talk about encircling, we refer to what happens when the bark of a tree is stripped all the way badly around, making a large ring of exposed wood that may cause the tree’s death.

 But all is well now!
-Repellents are very much available in stores, and they have been found to be effective at keeping voles and other rodents off your farm and property.
-These repellents and usually not so costly, and they come in granular and spray forms.
+Repellents are very much available in stores and are effective at keeping voles and other rodents off your farm and property.
+These repellents are usually not so costly; they come in granular and spray forms.

 Have You Seen a Vole?

-If you ever had a vole encounter either in your yard or somewhere else?
+Have you ever encountered a vole in your yard or elsewhere?
 We are interested in your story and comments.
 Please be in touch by leaving a comment below, and we will surely reply.